Nikhil00437/PIXEDIT-image-editor/README.md

-# 📸 Basic Image Editor
+# 📸 PIXEDIT | A Basic Image Editor
 *A lightweight PyQt5‑based image editor with crop, transform, filters and simple undo/redo.*

 ---